 Deploy Microsoft Defender ATP for Linux with Ansible

-This topic describes how to deploy Microsoft Defender ATP for Linux using Ansible.
+This article describes how to deploy Microsoft Defender ATP for Linux using Ansible.
 A successful deployment requires the completion of all of the following tasks:

 Prerequisites and system requirements

-Ansible needs to be installed on at least on one computer (we will call it the master).
+Ansible needs to be installed on at least one computer (we will call it the primary computer).

-SSH must be configured for an administrator account between the master and all clients, and it is recommended be configured with public key authentication.
+SSH must be configured for an administrator account between the primary computer and all clients, and it is recommended be configured with public key authentication.

 The following software must be installed on all clients: